 Life insurance, often known as life assurance, is designed to pay your loved ones a lump sum when you die.
 There are two main types of life insurance, ‘term’ insurance and ‘whole-of-life’ insurance.

 With term insurance you take out cover for a set period.
 If you die within this period, the policy will pay out, but if you die after the policy term has finished, your dependents won’t be able to make a claim.
 If you have whole-of-life cover, you pay monthly premiums until you die, and you will receive a guaranteed pay-out at this point.
 Whole-of-life cover is more expensive than term insurance as a pay-out is guaranteed at some point.
-Find out more about how life insurance works in our article Why life insurance matters.
+You can learn more about the different types of life insurance here.

 Where you stand with coronavirus claims: If you had life insurance in place prior to the coronavirus outbreak, then your policy should pay out if you die after contracting the virus.

 If you are trying to apply for life cover but have been diagnosed with coronavirus and want to take out life cover, insurers are unlikely to accept your application until you’ve fully recovered and can show a negative test result for the virus.

 Assuming you’re in good health and haven’t experienced any coronavirus symptoms or been diagnosed with it, it is currently still possible to buy new life insurance which doesn’t exclude coronavirus.
-However, this is a developing situation, so insurers may decide not to cover coronavirus in future, or impose certain conditions on your policy if they do.
-As ever, make sure you check exactly what you are and aren’t covered for before buying.
+Always make sure you check exactly what you are and aren’t covered for before buying.